Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Introduction

 Progress on this problem is constrained by the absence of appropriate benchmarks.
 The most widely used 3D scene understanding datasets---S3DIS~\citep{armeni2016} and ScanNet~\citep{dai2017}---target offices, corridors, and domestic interiors captured with RGB-D sensors, creating a double domain gap (scene type and sensor modality) when their trained models are transferred to TLS acquisitions of industrial plants.
-MEP-focused datasets exist, but \citet{jing2024mep} is limited to relatively smaller scale (92.1M points) from commercial and residential buildings, and no prior dataset captures the geometric complexity or imbalance severity of operating industrial facilities.
-Furthermore, existing datasets lack the scale required to fairly evaluate modern learning paradigms such as sparse supervision at the 0.1\% label level and zero-shot foundation model transfer.
+MEP-focused datasets exist, but \citet{jing2024mep} is limited to relatively smaller scale (92.1M points) from commercial and residential buildings, and no prior dataset captures the geometric complexity, imbalance severity, and subsystem variation of operating water-treatment facilities.
+Furthermore, existing datasets lack the scale and scene diversity required to fairly evaluate modern learning paradigms such as sparse supervision at the 0.1\% label level, held-out area generalisation, and zero-shot foundation model transfer.
 Without a benchmark grounded in real industrial acquisition conditions, the community cannot measure how large the industrial domain gap truly is, nor systematically evaluate strategies for closing it.